Cover photo by Alan Manson.

 Length up to 50mm; Wingspan reaches 81mm.

-Most similar to Orthetrum julia (Julia Skimmer) and Orthetrum brachiale (Banded Skimmer).
-The most reliable way to differentiate between the three is by examining the characteristic shapes of the secondary genitalia.
+The Bold Skimmer is most similar to Orthetrum julia (Julia Skimmer) and Orthetrum brachiale (Banded Skimmer).
+The most reliable way to differentiate between the three is by examining the characteristic shapes of the males’ secondary genitalia.

 Click here for more details on identification.